Community

 There are many amazing, collaborative companies providing the hardware and software tools needed to embark on a journey of data-driven cultivation improvements.
 At the same time, many cultivators have embraced a commitment to lowering energy use and using data to cultivate both profitably and sustainably.
 As our industry matures, the use of cultivation data to drive increased efficiencies will only continue to grow.

-Ash Ganley of Cannabis Global Consultants
+Ash Ganley from Cannabis Global Consultants

 ASH GANLEY is on a mission to increase the quality and quantity of cannabis production while reducing the environmental impact and operational expense of cultivation.
 He is a Senior Consultant for Cannabis Global Consultants, the CEO of Ganley Consulting Group, and former CEO of GrowRay Technologies.